Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

-Inspired by mode connectivity~\cite{garipov2018loss}, we leverage a quadratic Bézier curve to explore a nonlinear pathway and find the unlearning models between model $\bm{\theta}_o$ and model $\bm{\theta}_p$ in the parameter space.
-The Bézier curve is generally superior because it offers smoother and more flexible paths for connecting models.
+\ding{173} \textbf{Pre-unlearning model} $\bm{\theta}_p$ is obtained by applying any existing MU method to remove the influence of forgetting data $\train_f$. $\bm{\theta}_p$ already encodes a directional shift in parameter space toward forgetting relative to $\bm{\theta}_o$.
+It captures a coarse but informative trajectory of how the model parameters should change to reduce the influence of $\train_f$.

+The goal of MCU is to construct a smooth pathway from $\bm{\theta}_o$ to $\bm{\theta}_p$, ensuring an unlearning model $\bm{\theta}_u$ on the pathway can better forgets $\train_f$ while preserving performance on $\train_r$. \textbf{As a plug-and-play framework that builds upon existing unlearning methods, the performance of MCU may exhibit some fluctuations due to different $\bm{\theta}_p$.
+However, MCU can consistently identify improved unlearning models along the pathway regardless of $\bm{\theta}_p$ quality.} Inspired by~\cite{mc_2018}, we leverage a quadratic Bézier curve as our default setting to explore a nonlinear unlearning pathway in the parameter space. {For comparison, we also present the results on Polychain in Table~\ref{tab:polychain} and Figure~\ref{fig:polychain}, and the results on linear interpolation in Table~\ref{fig:linear_interpolation}}.
 In our MU scenario, the quadratic Bézier curve $\phi_{\bm{\theta}}(t)$ between models $\bm{\theta}_o$ and $\bm{\theta}_p$ in parameter space is defined as follows,